codeswitchingstl/CodingEventsDemo/README.md

 SECTION 1
-The purpose of this app
+The purpose of this app is to hold data within a table for individual users at various events.

 SECTION 2
 Currently, this app allows users to add or delete events, add an event category, and assign an event category to an event.